cucumber/messages/README.md

 consumed by downstream processors until the last scenario has finished.

-With Cucumber Messages, several messages containing smaller pieces of information are emitted continuously to a *stream*, avoiding high memory consumption and enabling real-time processing of results.
+With Cucumber Messages, several messages containing smaller pieces of information are emitted continuously to a *stream* (NDJSON, see above), avoiding high memory consumption and enabling real-time processing of results.

 ### Lack of a schema